Studying at Leicester

 There are various opportunities throughout their studies for a student to present their work, including the Festival of Postgraduate Research held by the University.

 Frequently Asked Questions

 What are the starting dates?

-The majority of our students begin their studies in October, however there are four registration periods in the year : January, April, July and October.
+The majority of our students begin their studies in October, however, if you wish to start on an alternative date, please Contact Us prior to making your application.
 Your funding may determine your start date.